 Data Processing Addendum

-This Data Processing Addendum (“DPA”) sets forth the data processing commitments of Cority and Client and forms part of the Hosted Software and Services Agreement or the software as a service agreement (the “Agreement”) between Cority Software Inc. or its Affiliate identified in an order form or statement of work and the Client identified on the order form or statement of work.
+This Data Processing Addendum including any documents referenced via URLs, which are incorporated herein by reference, (“DPA”) forms part of the Hosted Software and Services Agreement, the software and services agreement, order form or statement of work (the “Agreement”) between Cority Software Inc. or its Affiliate (“Cority”) and the Client collectively identified in the Agreement (“Client“).
+If the Agreement is between an Affiliate of Cority and Client, all references to “Cority” in this DPA will refer to the Cority Affiliate.
 By entering into an order form or an Agreement that references and incorporates these Terms and Conditions, Client accepts the terms and conditions set forth herein.

 Unless otherwise defined herein, capitalized terms have the meaning given to them in the Agreement.